ePages-de/epages-devportal/beyond-essence/inventory/notifications.md

 ## Design

-Design wise notifications do not have a shadow like toasts and are in terms of length depending on the white cards.
+In comparison to toast messages, notifications do not have a shadow, and their length depends on the white cards.